This homemade Spruce tips tincture provides a burst of energy in a small portable bottle, helps remove toxins, and strengthens your immune system.

 How to make a spruce tip tincture

-Pour over with alcohol.
 I used 100- proof alcohol which contains 50% of alcohol and 50% water.
 Proof tells you how much of the liquid is water and how much is pure ethyl alcohol (ethanol).
 If you want to use vodka or other liquor for your tincture simply divide the proof by two.
-Make sure you use at least 80 – proof alcohol to properly extract the plant constituents as well as to preserve the tincture.
+Make sure you use at least 80 – proof (40 %) alcohol to properly extract the plant constituents as well as to preserve the tincture.

-Make sure to label the jars with some basic information such as name, date and % of alcohol you used for the tincture.
+Label the jars with some basic information such as the name, date, and percentage of the alcohol you used for the tincture.

 - Internally Spruce tips tincture helps you to support the immune system when the cold season hits.
-Fill a dropper and drip it under your tongue.
+Fill a dropper and drop it under your tongue.
 Hold it in your mouth for a few seconds.
 Rinse your mouth to get rid of the bitter taste.
-Use No more than 2 small drops per day.
+Use No more than 2 small droppers per day.
 Don’t give to children

 - The tincture will warm your body up and allow better blood circulation

 - Externally the spruce tips tincture may help you ease the aches and pains in your joints and muscles.
-Apply twice a day on the affected areas.
+Apply twice a day to the affected areas.

 - Can reduce inflammation in rheumatoid arthritis